 The Bungle Bungle Range, commonly known as ‘The Bungles’, is one of the most fascinating geological landmarks in Western Australia, rising up to 200-metres above the Ord River Plateau.
 The range is cut by deep gullies, ridges and domes with prominent orange and black or grey bands.

 Kurrajong is one-of-two campsites in Purnululu National Park and can cater for up-to 100 vehicles.

-This campsite can only be accessed by four-wheel-drive vehicles.
-Caravans are not permitted due to the road conditions (off-road camper trailers are permitted).
+This campsite can only be accessed by 4WD vehicles.
+Caravans are not permitted due to the road conditions (off-road camper-trailers are permitted).

 Kurrajong campsite has been converted to a non-generator site.
 Campers with generators must book a site in Walardi campground.